How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Estimating the Evaluation Metric

-To address this challenge, we pre-process~the~real~and~synthetic data in a way that renders estimation of~the~$\alpha$-~and~$\beta$-supports straightforward.
-The trick is to train the evaluation embedding $\Phi$ so as to cast the support of the real data, $\mathcal{S}_r$, into a {\it hypersphere} with radius $r$, and cast the distribution $\mathbb{P}_r$ into a isotropic density concentrated around the center $c_r$ of the hypersphere.
-We achieve this by~modeling~$\Phi$~as~a {\it one-class} (feed-forward) neural network trained with the following loss function: $L=\sum_i \ell_i$, where
+To address this challenge, we pre-process~the~real~and~synthetic data in a way that renders estimation of $\alpha$-and $\beta$-supports straightforward.
+The idea is to train the evaluation embedding $\Phi$ so as to cast $\mathcal{S}_r$ into a {\it hypersphere} with radius $r$, and cast the distribution $\mathbb{P}_r$ into an isotropic density concentrated around the center $c_r$ of the hypersphere.
+We achieve this by modeling $\Phi$ as a {\it one-class} neural network trained with the following loss function: $L=\sum_i \ell_i$, where

-The loss is minimized over the radius $r$ and the parameters of $\Phi$; the output dimensions of $\Phi$, $c_r$ and $\nu$~are~viewed~as hyperparameters (see Supplementary material).~The~loss~in~(\ref{Eq81x}) is based on the seminal work on one-class SVMs in \cite{scholkopf2001estimating}, which is commonly applied to outlier detection problems, e.g., \cite{ruff2018deep}.
-In a nutshell, the evaluation embedding squeezes the real data into the minimum-volume hypersphere centered around $c_r$ (as illustrated in Figure \ref{Fig0}), hence the real $\alpha$-support is easily estimated as:
+The loss is minimized over the radius $r$ and the parameters of $\Phi$; the output dimensions of $\Phi$, $c_r$ and $\nu$ are viewed as hyperparameters (see Appendix).
+The loss in (\ref{Eq81x}) is based on the seminal work on one-class SVMs in \cite{scholkopf2001estimating}, which is commonly applied to outlier detection problems, e.g., \cite{ruff2018deep}.
+In a nutshell, the evaluation~embedding~squeezes~real data into the minimum-volume hypersphere centered around $c_r$, hence $\mathcal{S}^\alpha_r$ is estimated as: